The First Reading Rooms at Abertillery in 1856.

 Sir Thomas Phillips.

-Sir Thomas Phillips was born near Brynmawr, he became the Mayor of Newport and was caught up in the battle at the Westgate Hotel, Newport during the Chartists uprising in 1839.
-He later came to Abertillery, fought for the Welsh language and worked with Messrs T. P. & D. Price (Penybont Colliery owners) along with Mr John Conway (Abertillery Tin Works proprietor) on setting up the first reading rooms at Abertillery in 1856.
+Sir Thomas Phillips was born at Ynys-y-Garth near the Clydach Iron Works, close to Brynmawr, Brecknockshire, he became the Mayor of Newport and was caught up in the battle at the Westgate Hotel at Newport during the Chartists uprising in 1839.
+He later came to Abertillery, fought for the Welsh language and worked closely with Messrs T. P. & D. Price (Penybont Colliery owners) along with Mr John Conway (Abertillery Tin Works proprietor) on setting up the first reading rooms at Abertillery in 1856.

 They later had support from Mr James Brown (the Blaina and Cwmcelyn Iron Works owner and brother of Mr Thomas Brown – Cwmtillery Colliery founder).
 They rented a room from Mr Hiley close to where the arcade is today and filled it with books, papers of the day and other periodicals.
 They only leased the room for a short period whilst they awaited on a permanent room at the newly planned National Schools connected to St Michaels Church in High Street, Abertillery (where the Bus Stops are today).